Horton-cum-Studley

-Horton-cum-Studley is a village and civil parish in Oxfordshire about 6+1/2 mi northeast of the centre of Oxford and bordering Otmoor, and is one of the "Seven Towns" of Otmoor.
+Horton-cum-Studley is a village and civil parish in the Cherwell district, in Oxfordshire, England, about 6+1/2 mi northeast of the centre of Oxford and bordering Otmoor, and is one of the "Seven Towns" of Otmoor.
 The 2011 Census recorded the parish's population as 455.
 A majority of residents in the village work in the Healthcare and Educational Sectors.

 Civil parish

 The hamlet of Studley was originally in two parts: one in Oxfordshire and the other in the Hundred of Ashendon in Buckinghamshire.
 Horton was always part of Oxfordshire.
 Horton and all of Studley, including the Buckinghamshire part, were originally part of the ancient parish of Beckley.
 The Buckinghamshire part of Studley became a separate civil parish, but was then transferred to Oxfordshire under the Reform Act 1832 and the Counties (Detached Parts) Act 1844.
 Meanwhile Horton and the Oxfordshire part of Studley had been separated from Beckley to form the civil parish of Horton-cum-Studley.
 The two parts of Studley were reunited in 1932, when the Studley and Horton-cum-Studley civil parishes were finally merged.